oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/WELLPan.md

 Everyone, well almost everyone likes him because he is easy to get along with.
 In fact, he would like to be your friend (of course you don't have to accept, and he is fine with this too).
 He is easy to befriend, and he actually does not take it personally if you turn his offer.
 So yeah, he is one friend to trust.

 And oh also smth!
 [WELLPan actually cannot get angry](#Chillsacking).
-His soul and *brain* simply does not have that in him.
+His soul and [*brain*](#Neurology) simply does not have that in him.
 Even if you try to split his personality into multiples, you won't find anger from it.
-Its actually against the laws of the universe for him to be angry, so he chill.
+It's actually against the laws of the universe for him to be angry, so he chill.
 He still understands anger.

+And neither can he be sad.
+He literally also [cannot get sad](#sadness).
+His soul and [brain](#Neurology) also lacks the ability for sadness.
+Yep, he. is also perpetually happy.
+And yes, you won't also find sadness in his personality just like anger when split.
+And yes, also against the law of universe for him to feel so.

 ### Chillsacking

 WELLPan is very chill.
 In fact he cannot feel anger at all, literally!
+Nor can he feel sadness.

+#### Anger

 WELLPan's *brain* literally does not have the required [*neural circuits and neural pathways*](void:more-like-electrica-traces) for anger.
 You won't even find activity even remotely resembling anger!
 He is just that chill.
+You can learn more in his [Neurology](#Neurology).

 In his soul, no anger at all.
 Not repressed, just not there.
 He is that chill.
 Its as if he was formed and born without anger (It is).

 Normally when you split someone and their soul into their constituent personalities, you will find anger in some form or capacity, either as the foundation or just another personality.
 In WELLPan, splitting him the same way and there will be no anger.
 He does not have anger in him, and you cannot find it anywhere.

 Cool fact that makes this guaranteed: It's against the laws of the universe and the laws of physics for him to be angry.
 The universe enforces this.
 Try to inject anger into him and it will be rejected and yeeted out.
 If you do see him display anger in any level, that is ominous as someone clearly has broken the laws of the universe (I hope we don't see this).

+WELLPan would also wouldn't understand and unable to comprehend anger in the universe-catastrophic moment he does feel anger.
+His *brain* lacks the ability to do so, since it doesn't have the right circuits to do so.

+But this doesn't mean he doesn't understand why others are angry.
+He actually knows and understands that.
+The only form of anger he doesn't understand is anger inside of him.

+#### Sadness

+WELLPan also doesn't get sad.
+His [*brain*](#Neurology) also lacks such thing.
+He lacks the neural circuit to do so also.

+What does this mean?
+He is always happy.
+Never sad even once.
+Not even depression.
+Even in the darkest hour, he is still very happy.
+So he is also quite stable, and happy for you!

+Just like anger, he doesn't have sadness in his soul!
+Split his personality, and no sadness anywhere just like anger.
+It's not in his constituent of his personalities.
+You cannot find sadness in him, anywhere as it's not in him like [anger](#Anger).

+And yes, also against the laws of the universe for him to feel sadness.
+And yep, behaves like Anger.
+Inject sadness, and it will be yeeted out.
+Seeing him sad is a sure sign that the universe is corrupted.

+And yes, he cannot comprehend sadness if it's in him.
+But still, empatphy is still there.

 ## Relations